tymofiichukkateryna/qa-manual-testing-portfolio/saucedemo.com/Test Plan/test_plan.md

 SauceDemo Testing

 ## Objective
-Verify that core functionality of the application works correctly.
+Verify that core functionality of the website works correctly.

 ## Scope
 Features tested: